Streamlined Computing for Variational Inference with Higher Level Random Effects: Introduction

 Our algorithms also build on previous work on streamlined variational inference for similar classes of models described in Lee \myand Wand (2016).
 However, Lee \myand Wand (2016) only treated the two-level case, did not employ QR decomposition enhancement and did not include any variational message passing algorithms.
 The current article is a systematic treatment of higher level random effects models beyond the common two-level case.

 Section \ref{sec:varInf} provides background material concerning variational inference.
-In Section \ref{sec:matrixOnly} we present four algorithms for solving higher level sparse matrix problems which are fundamental for variational inference involving general models with hierarchical random effects structure.
-The two-level situation is treated in Section \ref{sec:twoLevMods}, followed by treatment of the three-level situation in Section \ref{sec:threeLevMods}.
-Section \ref{sec:timing} demonstrates the speed advantages of streamlining for variational inference in random effects models via some timing studies.
+In Section \ref{sec:matrixOnly} we summarize issues involving matrix algebra and point to Appendix \ref{sec:matAlgs}.
+This appendix presents four algorithms for solving higher level sparse matrix problems which are fundamental for variational inference involving general models with hierarchical random effects structure.
+Streamlined variational inference for mixed models possessing two-level random effects structure is treated in Section \ref{sec:twoLevMods}, followed by treatment of the three-level situation in Section \ref{sec:threeLevMods}.
+Derivations of all results and algorithms given in Sections \ref{sec:twoLevMods} and \ref{sec:threeLevMods} are deferred to Appendix \ref{sec:derivations}.
+Section \ref{sec:timing} demonstrates the speed advantages of streamlining for variational inference in random effects models via some computational complexity calculations and timing studies.
 Illustration for data from a large perinatal health study is given in Section \ref{sec:applic}.
 In Section \ref{sec:closing} we close with some discussion about extensions to other settings.